gruntwork-io/docs/docs/foundations/landing-zone/manage-accounts.md

 ## Prerequisites

-This page applies to users who are actively running Gruntwork Landing Zone, and who have access to an AWS user or IAM Role with administrative permissions to AWS Control Tower.
+This page applies to users who are:
+- Actively running Gruntwork Landing Zone
+- Have access to an AWS user or IAM Role with administrative permissions to AWS Control Tower

 ## When to use IaC vs. ClickOps